mariuszsienkiewicz/go-proxy/README.md

   access: # MySQL protocol access user to go-proxy
     user: "user"
     password: ""
-  servers: # primary/replica server definition
+  servers: # primary/replica_1 db definition
-    - name: "PRIMARY" # name of the server
+    - name: "PRIMARY" # name of the db
-      id: "P1" # id of the server (it has to be unique)
+      id: "P1" # id of the db (it has to be unique)
-      host: "192.168.250.230" # host on which MySQL server operates
+      host: "192.168.250.230" # host on which MySQL db operates
-      port: 3306 # port of communication with MySQL server
+      port: 3306 # port of communication with MySQL db
-      required: true # if is required then go-proxy won't start up if MySQL server is down
+      required: true # if is required then go-proxy won't start up if MySQL db is down
       test_db: "test" # db used for test of communication
-      default: true # if set to true then every query that doesn't hit query rule will be redirected to this server
+      default: true # if set to true then every query that doesn't hit query rule will be redirected to this db
     - name: "REPLICA"
       id: "R1"
       host: "192.168.250.230"